Code-Institute-Submissions/sofias_bistro/README.md

 ### Existing Features
+- The main features of the project are as follows:

+- Menu Page - This displays the menu of items which the bistro serves.
+The information and pictures are rendered from the database.

-- Reviews section - This section has features to allow users to add, edit or delete a review.
+- Reviews section - This allows the user to review existing reviews, and also add, edit or delete a review.
-- ...

 For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.